Wolf Warrior: Production

 The script went through 14 drafts over seven years.
 In order to portray more realistic combat scenes, the movie used five missiles (each at a value of one million yuan), more than 30,000 rounds of ammunition, and a variety of Chinese active military aircraft, including the Chengdu J-10, Harbin Z-9, and CAIC Z-10.
 In one large battle scene, 32 active tanks appeared in the same shot, including a Type 96 tank.

 In order to prepare for the film, with the support of Chinese PLA Nanjing Military Region, Wu Jing trained for 18 months at a camp in Nanjing Military Region.

 On the first day of shooting, it was the hottest summer in Nanjing's history.
 The temperature was up to 49.8 °C, making 5 extra actors suffer from shock.

 Most of the film was made on location in Jiangsu province, at sites including Nanjing and Sun Yat-sen Mausoleum.

 Box office

 As of 25 May 2015, it has earned US$89.11 million in China.

 In China, it opened on 2 April 2015, earning US$33.32 million in its 4-day opening weekend topping the Chinese box office.
 In its second weekend, it fell to number two, earning US$36.19 million (behind Furious 7).

 Critical response

 The film had an overall rating of 6.8 on the Chinese review site Douban as of August 2017.
 Variety magazine wrote: "To a layperson's eyes, the military exercise does look authentic, and the cross-country skirmishes are ruggedly watchable on an acrobatic level.
 Yet it's impossible to overlook the inanity of the plotting".

 Awards

 International influence

-Wolf Warrior and its sequel, Wolf Warrior 2, are the namesake of China's aggressive 'wolf warrior diplomacy' under Xi Jinping's administration.
+Wolf Warrior and its sequel, Wolf Warrior 2, are the namesake of China's aggressive 'wolf warrior diplomacy' under Xi Jinping's general secretaryship.